Urban Guide Quebec

 In my opinion, the best way to enjoy your time is to categorize your desired things to do in Ottawa by neighbourhood, then focus on two or three at most.

-let’s dig into the best neighbourhoods in ottawa
+Let’s dig into the best neighbourhoods in Ottawa

 Wellington West is trendy and vibrant, packed with restaurants serving mouth-watering foods, bars and microbreweries, cafés, sweet spots, and boutiques.
 Wellington Street West is the neighbourhood’s main artery, but there are gems to be found on the neighbourhood’s quieter residential streets, too.
 When walking around, keep your eyes peeled for miniature food art attached to building surfaces and crevices.